stillonearth/CheckersOnBevy/README.md

 Because of that `checkers-server` implements a gRPC server wrapping `CheckersEnv`.
 It is [Tonic](https://github.com/hyperium/tonic) gRPC server which assumes that environment can be accessed simultaneously from multiple threads so `CheckersEnv` is wrapped in mutex in atomic reference counter `Arc<Mutex<CheckersEnv>>`.

 `proto/environment.proto` describes service contract with [Protocol Buffers](https://developers.google.com/protocol-buffers/).
-We don't fully describe service fields because all responses are serialized to json entities from _§1.1.1 Game Rules_ and _§1.1.3 OpenAI Gym Interface_.
+We don't fully describe service fields because all responses are serialized to json entities from _§1.1.1 Game Rules_ and _§1.1.3 Gym Interface_.
 Note that production services should describe all fields in Protocol Buffers contracts.

 ## 2.2 🗀 checkers-client

 A client that communicates with `checkers-server`.
 You can run multiple instances — a multiplayer game.
-We also use it to visualize shared game state in OpenAI Gym Environment
+We also use it to visualize shared game state in Gym Environment

 ## 2.3 🗀 checkers-ai

-### 2.3.1 Python
+### 2.3.1 🐍 Python

 `env.py` describes `Env` — a gRPC client that communicates with Rust gRPC server.
-This `Env` also implements OpenAI Gym Environment interface.
+This `Env` also implements Gym Environment interface.

-### 2.3.2 Rust
+### 2.3.2 🦀 Rust

 `env.rs` uses `tch-rs` to load python-trained model and make call to it.
 Some caveats: